 Who needs what?

-If you have a small business, a complete suite is a better alternative.
+If you have a small business, one of the best internet security suites might be a better alternative.
 Technical support will prove essential should an employee or virus bring down your computers.
 Furthermore, features that allow you to block certain types of sites can keep employees from straying to begin with.

-Parents may also consider buying a full-fledged program.
+Parents may also consider buying a full-fledged program with parental controls.
 Not only can the additional controls be helpful, but the additional warnings about phishing can educate younger users.
-There are also home-networking features, offered by the likes of McAfee, that can prevent freeloaders from using the family Wi-Fi.
+There are sometimes also home-networking features that can prevent freeloaders from using the family Wi-Fi.

-For the rest of us, one of the better free packages, such as Avira Free Antivirus, may be sufficient.
-They are usually kept up-to-date with the latest virus signatures for scanning and monitoring, and their malware-scanning performance is comparable to their more expensive counterparts.
+For the rest of us, one of the better free packages, such as Kaspersky Security Cloud Free, may be sufficient.
+These are usually kept up-to-date with the latest virus signatures for scanning and monitoring, and their malware-scanning performance is comparable to their more expensive counterparts.

 One last issue to consider, though, is that while you can often add other free software to cover other issues that paid antivirus software offers, such as parental controls, or use those that are built into some browsers, mixing and matching can quickly get complicated.